 Helpful Camera Gear Accessories for Winter Photography

 1. Spare Batteries: Batteries are highly sensitive to extreme temperatures.
 Therefore, it is important to have a few spare batteries.
 Keeping those spare batteries away from the cold is paramount.
 I like to keep them in my pockets in my insulated jacket close to my body.
 There have been times when I’ve even added a heat pack to the area where my batteries are being stored to help neutralize the power drain suck of frigid temperatures.
 In addition, I don’t wait for the batteries to drain completely in the winter season.
 If I’m back at my hotel or cabin, I’m charging up to make sure all my gear is ready for the next round.

 2. Remote Trigger: Keeping your fingers warm when shooting in cold weather is one of the harder parts.
 Often, gloves are cumbersome if they are really warm.
 And the gloves that give you the dexterity needed to operate your camera aren’t the warmest.
 So it’s a constant back and forth to help keep your hands in a warm place, like your pockets.
 A remote trigger allows you to fire the shutter from the comfort of your pocket.
 A wireless remote will have the same problem of maintaining battery life, and a wired remote will open another port on your camera to the elements.
 Personally, I prefer the wired remote, but I won’t use it if there is a lot of snow and wind blowing about.

-3. Desiccant or silica gel packets: Now, there usually isn’t a lot of humidity in cold weather, but I keep these water and humidity-absorbing packets are great to keep in your camera bag.
-Actually, I keep them in my camera bag pretty much all the time and periodically refresh them.
+3. Desiccant or silica gel packets: Now, there usually isn’t a lot of humidity in cold weather, but I keep these water and humidity-absorbing packets in my camera bag all year round.
 I see it as an extra layer of moisture protection for my gear.
 No matter how careful or quick you are, as soon as you open your bag outside, a small amount of snow has a good chance of drifting into your bag.
 The desiccant packets will help soak up this moisture.
 Normally, I prefer to purchase larger ones from a photo store or Amazon.